aws-samples/amazon-eks-security-immersion-day/content/12-image-security/1-amazon-ecr-security-controls/4-ecr-private-vpc-endpoints/index.en.md

 ::::

-3. Add port 443 ingress rule to the new security group, with Cloud9 workspace's security group as source.
+3. Add port 443 ingress rule to the new security group, with CloudIDE's security group as source.

 ```bash
 SG_RULE_ID=$(aws ec2 authorize-security-group-ingress \